-Benefits to these beneficiaries may be paid after the participant's death over the beneficiary's life expectancy, with the exception of the participant's minor child; benefits to a participant's minor child can be paid out based on his/her life expectancy until he/she attains the age of majority, following which all remaining benefits must be paid out within ten years.
+Benefits to "eligible designated beneficiaries" may be paid after the participant's death over the beneficiary's life expectancy, with the exception of the participant's minor child; benefits to a participant's minor child can be paid over his/her life expectancy until he/she attains the age of majority, following which all remaining benefits must be paid out within ten years.
+As under current law, a surviving spouse may also defer commencement until the date the participant would have been required to commence his/her distributions.